jaguiluz/CS596-MultiplayerProject/README.md

 - Synchronizing player positioning and race progression across clients
 - Implemented ownership-based client-side input system to ensure only the owning client controls their own car while maintaining server authority
 - Maintained consistent player rankings, lap completion, and checkpoint progression across all networked clients
-- Dynamically updating player ranking position based on lap count and checkpoint progression
+- Designed a dynamic player ranking position based on lap count and checkpoint progression

 ## Potential Features and Improvements
 - Support for an arbitrary amount of players